Maximum residue levels for agricultural compounds

 Find information on meeting maximum residue level (MRL) requirements for agricultural compounds in New Zealand.

-All imported and domestically produced food sold in New Zealand (except for food imported from Australia) must comply with the requirements outlined in the current Food Notice: Maximum Residue Levels for Agricultural Compounds and Amendments.
+All imported and domestically produced food sold in New Zealand (except for food imported from Australia) or intended for export must comply with the requirements outlined in the current Food Notice: Maximum Residue Levels for Agricultural Compounds and Amendments.